philiptran218/UNSW_Dreams/assumptions.md

 - if a user is tagged in a channel/DM they are not a member of, there will be no notification created
 - deleting a DM will not remove its messages
 - User and users stats are not recorded in real time.
 They are instead only recorded when the functions are called.
-  These stats must be kept for the most recent update.
+  These stats must be kept and archived.
+- Involvement rate and utilisation rate are tracked in addition to other measures.
+This makes the code easier to implement.